harmindersinghk/aws-eks-terraform/README.md

 4. This will create required OIDC resources for GA to use temporary credentials to access AWS.
 5. Update "role-to-assume" var in all the GA workflows to have you own account

+**Add Github Actions Secret for your AWS Account id**

+Add your AWS account id to your Girhub Actions secrets with name ACCOUNT_NUM.
+This is used by Github Actions workflows.
+You do not need to add any credentials as OIDC is used for Github to access the AWS account.

 **Create EKS Cluster**

 1. Edit ./eks-infra/main.tf "instance_types" to the node type you want.Currently it is t3.medium.